 High cholesterol levels are dangerous and can lead to a number of cardiovascular problems.
 Healthy lifestyle changes can lower your risk of developing these health issues.

-Cholesterol is used by the body to make enzymes, vitamin D and hormones.
+Cholesterol is used by the body to make enzymes, vitamin D, and hormones.
 This waxy substance is found in all the cells within your body.
-Although your body can produce all of the cholesterol it needs to maintain health, it is also found in animal foods like meat, dairy products and eggs.
-If you have too much cholesterol in your blood, it can form plaque and stick to your artery walls, which can cause your arteries to narrow or become blocked.
+Although your body can produce all the cholesterol needed to maintain health, it is also found in animal foods like meat, dairy products, and eggs.
+Too much cholesterol in your blood can form plaque and stick to your artery walls, which can cause your arteries to narrow or become blocked.

-The U.S. National Library of Medicine reports that the leading causes of high cholesterol are due to unhealthy lifestyle.
-Eating a diet filled with processed foods, fried foods, fatty proteins and dairy products can raise your cholesterol levels.
-Cigarette smoking causes a number of health problems including high cholesterol levels.
+The U.S. National Library of Medicine reports that unhealthy lifestyles are the leading cause of high cholesterol.
+A diet filled with processed foods, fried foods, fatty proteins, and dairy products can raise cholesterol levels.
+Cigarette smoking causes several health problems, including high cholesterol levels.
 A sedentary lifestyle can lower good cholesterol.
-In addition to these lifestyle issues, your age, being obese and your weight can contribute to higher cholesterol levels.
+In addition to these lifestyle issues, age, obesity, and weight can contribute to higher cholesterol levels.

 Health conditions caused by high cholesterol

-When you suffer from high cholesterol, it can cause plaque to build up in your arteries.
-If the plaque ruptures, a blood clot can form and prevent blood from flowing in a coronary artery.
+When you suffer from high cholesterol, plaque can build up in your arteries.
+A blood clot can prevent blood from flowing into a coronary artery if the plaque ruptures.
 When this occurs, the amount of oxygenated blood to the heart can be reduced or blocked, resulting in angina or a heart attack.
-Plaque can also form in other arteries in the body and lead to peripheral arterial disease, carotid artery disease and stroke.
-In order to lower your cholesterol , you must eat a healthy diet, get regular exercise and lose excess weight.
+Plaque can also form in other arteries in the body and lead to peripheral arterial disease, carotid artery disease, and stroke.
+To lower your cholesterol, you must eat a healthy diet, exercise regularly, and lose weight.

 Dietary changes to reduce cholesterol levels

-Fat – Saturated fat is found in dairy products and red meat.
-This type of fat can increase total cholesterol and LDL cholesterol levels.
-Another type of dangerous fat is trans fat.
-This fat increases LDL cholesterol levels while decreasing HDL cholesterol levels.
-Trans fats are found in commercially prepared snacks and fried foods.
+Fat—Saturated fat in dairy products and red meat can increase total and LDL cholesterol levels.
+Another dangerous type of fat is trans fat, which raises LDL cholesterol levels while decreasing HDL cholesterol levels.
+Trans fats are also found in commercially prepared snacks and fried foods.

 The benefits of an active lifestyle

-Exercise helps to increase HDL cholesterol levels.
+Exercise helps increase HDL cholesterol levels.
 Experts recommend that everyone who is able should get at least 30 minutes of exercise each day.
-For best results, incorporate both aerobic activity and strength training exercises into your daily activities.
-If it seems impossible to carve out 30 minutes in your day for exercise, break your physical activity into two 15 minute or three 10 minute sessions.
+Incorporateaerobic and strength training exercises into your daily activities for best results.
+If it seems impossible to carve out 30 minutes for exercise, break your physical activity into two 15-minute or three 10-minute sessions.

 Stop smoking